do-know/Crypt-LE/README.md

 With Linux systems there are just 3 essential things which should be in place for the package to be successfully installed: "gcc", "make" and the SSL development package (usually either "libssl-dev" or "openssl-devel").
 You can install those as shown below - _note that your server may already have them, so you might just try installing the client/library itself_.

-- For CentOS minimal installation:

-`sudo yum install gcc openssl-devel`
+- For CentOS minimal installation: `sudo yum install gcc openssl-devel`

-- For Debian/Ubuntu server installation:

-`sudo apt-get install make gcc libssl-dev`
+- For Debian/Ubuntu server installation: `sudo apt-get install make gcc libssl-dev`

 Usually that should be enough.
 However, there might be some rare cases where installation fails - for example on a freshly installed Debian 10 (buster) you may see an error for Net::SSLeay.
-This can be fixed by running:

-`sudo apt-get install libnet-ssleay-perl`
+This can be fixed by running `sudo apt-get install libnet-ssleay-perl`.

 #### For Windows